Facebook tracking pixel Plan Teardown | Conversion System Skip to main content

 Proof Asset

-A useful audit does not start with a software loose ideas.
+A useful plan does not start with a software wishlist.
 It follows one serious inquiry until the team can see the buyer, project context, handoff risk, next action, and whether a sprint is worth planning.

 Direct answer

-The teardown is anonymized, but the operating path is concrete: what arrived, what was missing, who needed context, what the CRM failed to show, and what decision the audit supported.
+The teardown is anonymized, but the operating path is concrete: what arrived, what was missing, who needed context, what the CRM failed to show, and what decision the plan supported.

 Starting signal